-- 1. David J. Siebenga ("Mr. Siebenga") was called and admitted as a member of the Law Society of British Columbia on June 12, 1987. - 2.
-Sanda L. King ("Ms. King") was called and admitted as a member of the Law Society of British Columbia on February 20, 1998. - 3.
-In or around 2004, Mr. Siebenga and Ms. King established the Siebenga & King Law Corporation ("S&K"), which consisted of a partnership comprised of their respective law corporations.
+- David J. Siebenga ("Mr. Siebenga") was called and admitted as a member of the Law Society of British Columbia on June 12, 1987. - Sanda L. King ("Ms. King") was called and admitted as a member of the Law Society of British Columbia on February 20, 1998. - In or around 2004, Mr. Siebenga and Ms. King established the Siebenga & King Law Corporation ("S&K"), which consisted of a partnership comprised of their respective law corporations.
 S&K's main areas of practice were real estate and conveyancing. - 4.
 Mr. Siebenga and Ms. King practised with S&K at all material times relevant to the Citation. - 5.
-Ms. King did not renew her practising certificate and retired from the practice of law as of December 31, 2019, after having closed down S&K. It is her intention to resign her membership.
+Mr. Siebenga did not renew his practicing certificate and retired from the practice of law as of December 31, 2019, after having closed down S&K. It is his intention to resign his membership.